Archaeologists uncover new evidence at Sea of Galilee site, strengthening case for ancient Bethsaida

 He spoke about the excavations which, in 2018, revealed remains of a basilica which dated to the Byzantine Era, indicating that the early Church identified the site’s significance just a few centuries after the events described in the Gospels.
 Researchers say the discovery strengthens the case that el-Araj is the location of ancient Bethsaida.

 In 2023, the archaeological team found a first-century house beneath the apse of this basilica.
-This was the semicircular recess often located at the end of buildings from this era.
+The apse was the semicircular recess often located at the end of church buildings from this era.
 Notley described these findings as confirmation of an account written by Willibald, a bishop from the Bavarian city of Eichstatt, who visited the Holy Land in the year 725 and recorded his impressions of a church in Bethsaida built above the home of Peter and Andrew.

 Uncovering this ancient home was part of a broader excavation process that uncovered fishing weights, pottery shards and other household items commonly used in ancient Galilee.